Sensory Analysis Lab

 - definition of a typical product or industrial food’s sensory profile

 - evaluation of the influence of ingredients, process variables, and packaging on the sensory properties of the finished product

 - verification of whether products conform to a company standard or to the specifics of the production methods

 - comparison of innovative and traditional products

-- comparison of company products and those already in the marketplace
+- comparison of a company’s products and those already in the marketplace

-- identification of the sensory shelf life of products, that is, the time frame in which perceptible changes in sensory properties are not affected
+- identification of the sensory shelf life of products, i.e. the timeframe in which perceptible changes in sensory properties are not affected